Blue Eyed Girl

-Blue Eyed Girl is an upcoming film directed by J. Mills Goodloe, starring and written by Marisa Coughlan and co-starring Beau Bridges and Bridey Elliott.
+Blue Eyed Girl is a 2025 film directed by J. Mills Goodloe, starring and written by Marisa Coughlan and co-starring Beau Bridges and Bridey Elliott.

-The film is scheduled to be released on November 21, 2025.
+The film was released on November 21, 2025.

-Synopsis
+Plot

-Jane (Coughlan) is an LA-based actress who is a married mother of two when she returns to her suburban Minnesotan home town in order to visit her charming but ailing dad (Bridges).
+Jane is an LA-based actress who is a married mother of two when she returns to her suburban Minnesotan home town in order to visit her charming but ailing dad.